gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/features.md

 The traditional way of accessing the toolchain components was to add the toolchain path to the system PATH and later do nothing special inside Eclipse.
 Unfortunately this model does not scale; serious development often requires multiple toolchains (either different versions of the same toolchain, or even toolchains from different sources) on the same machine, and polluting the system PATH is a source of major headaches.

-The GNU MCU Eclipse cross build plug-in provides advanced toolchain path management; for more details, please read the separate [Toolchain path management][4] page
+The Eclipse Embedded CDT cross build plug-in provides advanced toolchain path management; for more details, please read the separate [Toolchain path management][4] page

 ## Improved project portability